open2b/scriggo-site/doc/disassembler.md

 Syntax:  Import pkg ; description: import "pkg"
 ```

-## Assembler instructions
+## Assembly instructions

-The Scriggo assembler is an abstraction above the virtual machine instructions.
-Some assembler instructions have a direct representation in a virtual machine instruction but some do not.
+The Scriggo assembly is an abstraction above the virtual machine instructions.
+Some assembly instructions have a direct representation in a virtual machine instruction but some do not.

-There are 68 assembler instructions:
+There are 68 assembly instructions:

 {::options toc_levels="3" /}